97-year-old motorcycle racing legend reunites with his bike for the last time

-“It’s called the “Big Based Scallop” and only 50 of them were ever made,” says Bob Sheffington, one of the men who hauled it in.
+“It’s called the “Big Based Scallop” and only 50 of them were ever made,” says Bob Skeffington, one of the men who hauled it in.

 The bike belongs to 97-year-old Bill Tuman who resides at the Masonic nursing home and deals with Dementia.